Apicurio Studio

 </plugin>

-1. Specify register as the execution goal to upload the schema artifact to the registry.
+1 Specify register as the execution goal to upload the schema artifacts to Apicurio Registry.

-2. Specify the Apicurio Registry URL with the ../apis/registry/v2 endpoint.
+2 Specify the Apicurio Registry URL by using the ../apis/registry/v2 endpoint.

 2. Build your Maven project, for example, by using the mvn package command.